-This volume examines the role of military spending in the economy, with special attention to its effect on the rate of profit.
-It presents a general discussion on the economic models of the nexus of military spending and economic growth, as well as military Keynesianism and the Military Industrial Complex.
+The book presents a general discussion on the economic models of the nexus of military spending and economic growth, as well as military Keynesianism and the military-industrial complex.
 Including an account of the Marxist crisis theories, it focuses on military spending as a counteracting factor to the tendency of rate of profit to fall.
-Using a range of econometric methods and adopting a Marxist perspective, this book provides comprehensive evidence on the effects of military spending on the rate of profit for over thirty countries.
-The findings of the book shed light on the complex linkages between military spending and the profit rate by considering the role of countries in arms trade.
+Using a range of econometric methods and adopting a Marxist perspective, this book provides comprehensive evidence on the effects of military spending on the rate of profit for more than thirty countries.
+The findings of the book shed light on the complex linkages between military spending and the profit rate by considering the role of countries in the arms trade.

 Offering a Marxist perspective and an emphasis on quantitative analysis, The Economics of Military Spending will be of great interest to students and scholars of defence and peace economics, as well as Marxist economics.

 2 Economic models of the military expenditure-growth nexus

 5 The effect of military expenditure on profitability in Marxist theories

 6 An econometric analysis of the nexus of military expenditure and the profit rate